Anglo-Saxon warfare: Individual combat style

 "Advanced again to fierce battle, weapons raised up, shields to defence, and towards these warriors they stepped.
 Resolute they approached Earl to the lowest Yeoman: each of them intent on harm for the enemy.
 Sent then a sea-warrior a spear of southern make that wounded the warrior lord.
 He thrust then with his shield such that the spear shaft burst, and that spear-head shattered as it sprang in reply.
 Enraged became that warrior: with anger he stabbed that proud Viking who had given him that wound.
 Experienced was that warrior; he threw his spear forward through the warrior's neck, his hand guiding so that he this ravager's life would fatally pierce.
-Then he with another stab speedily pierced the ravager so that the chainmail coat broke: this man had a breast wound cut through the linked rings; through his heart stuck a deadly spear.
+Then he with another stab speedily pierced the ravager so that the chain-mail coat broke: this man had a breast wound cut through the linked rings; through his heart stuck a deadly spear.
 The Earl was the better pleased: laughed then this great man of spirit, thanking the Creator for the day's work which the Lord had given him.
 And so then another warrior a spear from the other side flew out of hand, which deeply struck through the noble Aethelred's retainer.
 To him by his side stood a young man not fully grown, a youth on the battlefield, who valiantly pulled out of this warrior the bloody spear, Wulfstan's child, Wulfmaer the younger; and so with blinding speed came the shaft in reply.
 The spear penetrated, for that who on the Earth now lay among his people, the one who had sorely pierced.
 Went then armed a man to this Earl; he desirous of this warrior's belongings to take off with, booty and rings and an ornamental sword.
 Then Byrhtnoth drew his sword from its sheath broad and bright of blade, and then struck the man's coat of mail.
 But too soon he was prevented by a certain sea-scavenger, and then the Earl's arm was wounded.
 Fall then to the ground with his gold-hilted sword: his grip unable to hold the heavy sword, or wield the weapon."
 (The Battle of Maldon.
 130-58.)

 Richard Underwood, in his book Anglo-Saxon Weapons and Warfare, identifies two primary methods of spear use in Anglo-Saxon combat.
 The first method has the warrior holding the spear overarm, with the arm extended and the spear pointing downwards.
 This technique could be employed to attack over an opponent's shield, targeting the head or neck.
 The second method, underarm usage, requires bracing the spear along the forearm in a defensive approach.
-A warrior carrying the spear in this fashion could parry an opponent's spear and apply pressure against their shield to maintain distance, at the cost of reduced effectiveness for offensive maneuvers.
+A warrior carrying the spear in this fashion could parry an opponent's spear and apply pressure against their shield to maintain distance, at the cost of reduced effectiveness for offensive manoeuvrers.